knkuiper/datadonation/README.md

 # Data donation web app for HCI masters thesis

-Web application for research study on data donation for Msc Thesis Human-Computer Interaction at Utrecht University.
+Web application for research study on data donation for master thesis Human-Computer Interaction at Utrecht University.
 App created using React and Material UI.

 Link to github pages for the data donation interface https://knkuiper.github.io/datadonation